 Play the multiplication and division level of Karate Cats Maths - can you collect a cool new costume for your cats?

-Today's lesson is from BBC Bitesize and you will learn all about the life and achievements of Rosa Parks.
+Today's lesson is from BBC Bitesize and you will learn all about the basic forces of push, pull and twist.

 Watch through the different videos explaining the different forces.

 Drag and drop to match the images to the type of forces they are showing on the interactive game.

 Go round your home and see if you can find any examples where you need to push, pull or twist something.